ezsystems/commerce-documentation/docs/guide/catalog/catalog_features/product_variants/product_variants.md

 |grn_42|grn|42|
 |grn_43|grn|43|

 ## Variant creation

-The process of variant creation depends on the data provider used.
+The process of variant creation depends on the used data provider.
 If the content model is used as a data provider, the following standard way applies.

 If the `ProductNode` contains information in the matrix (`ses_variants`), `Ez5CatalogFactory` creates a [`VariantProductNode`](../../catalog_api/variantproductsnode_and_orderablevariantnode/variantproductnode_and_orderablevariantnode.md) instead of an `OrderableProductNode`.

 Because [`VariantProductNode`](../../catalog_api/variantproductsnode_and_orderablevariantnode/variantproductnode_and_orderablevariantnode.md) is not orderable, the [`VariantService`](../../catalog_api/variantproductsnode_and_orderablevariantnode/variant_services.md) is used to create an `OrderableVariantNode` when adding to basket.

-In order to provide variants, the product class `ses_product` has to be extended with a new attribute with the identifier `ses_variants` using datatype `uivarvarianttype`.
+In order to provide variants, the product class `ses_product` has to be extended with a new attribute with the `ses_variants` identifier using `uivarvarianttype` data type.

 By default eZ Commerce offers a set of variant types.
 The variant type defines which attributes such as size or/and color are used to identify a variant.